 If both the pump and winch are not working, the problem is power related or control wiring related.
 Troubleshoot those areas first.
+Check voltage and amperage at pump motor while activating hydraulic function.

 If the solenoid is actuating it will make a clicking noise.
 If the solenoid is not clicking, check for power at the coil input (small screw terminal) on solenoid when the Boom Up switch is activated.
 If there is no power then the problem is the electrical wiring harness or pendant control wiring.(refer. to CONTROL TROUBLESHOOTING CHART).